-- In a large pan sautee the onions, garlic & carrot in the olive oil until soft.
+- In a large pan sautee the onions, garlic, carrot and celery in the olive oil until soft.1 large onion, 1 large carrot, 1 stick celery, 1 tablespoon olive oil, 4 cloves garlic

-- Add the tomato paste and stir until combined.
+- Add the tomato paste and stir until combined.2 tablespoon tomato paste

-- Add the lentils, herbs, wine, tin/can of chopped tomatoes, marmite or vegemite plus any other optional extras and simmer for around 20 mins.
+- Add the lentils, herbs, wine, tin/can of chopped tomatoes, marmite or vegemite plus any other optional extras and simmer for around 20 mins.400 g chopped tomatoes, 500 g cooked puy or green lentils, 80 ml red wine, 1 teaspoon dried thyme, 1 teaspoon dried oregano, 1 bay leaf, 1 teaspoon marmite or vegemite

 - Serve over spaghetti, or as a filling for a pie or with some mash.